Hammadus/TopWalker/README.md

 * User can see the TIME UP screen with the name of the winner
 * User can choose Payment Method to pay the winner

-* User can view their Profile info with Name, Age, Weight, Height in Profile/Setting Tab
+* User can view their Profile info with Name, Age, Weight, Height, City(w/ State) in Profile/Setting Tab

 **Optional Nice-to-have Stories**
 * User can edit their info after sign up screen is gone